laforge49/asynchronous-entities/README.md

 ## Contexts

 A context is an entity with an entry in its map with a key of :ENTITIES and whose value is a map of entities.

-The map of an entity has an entry with a key of :NAME and a value which is the name of the entity, while the keys of the entities map are encoded kewords derived from the names of an entities.
+The map of an entity has an entry with a key of :NAME and a value which is the name of the entity, while the keys of the entities map are encoded kewords derived from the names of the entities.
 The map of an entity also has an entry with a key of :PARENTS and a value which is a vector of the names of the entities which have that entity as a child.
+Further, the map of an entity has an entry with a key of CONTEXTS and a value which is a vector of the name of the contexts for which that entity is a member.

+When a parent/child relation is broken and that child has no other parents, then the parent/child relation of that child and its children are also broken and the child is removed from the contexts for which it is a member.

 Note that the value of a entity is the same reguardless of the context by which it is accessed.